sgolden4/FileSharingSystem/FileSharing/readme-client.txt

 and descriptions of their function.
 This list can be accessed at any point with the 'help' command.
 Commands can be entered into a pseudo command-line prompt where lines start with "> ".
 The available commands are: dl, ul, listserv, listfiles, help, and exit.
-For this project, we assume all servers are known by the client from startup.
-The listserv command checks each port from the list of known servers to see if it can establish a connection, and displays information accordingly. listfiles will list all the files stored at the specified server.
+For this project, we assume all servers are known by the client from startup (either from command-line arguments or the default).
+The listserv command checks each port from the list of known servers to see if it can establish a connection, and displays information accordingly.
+The listfiles command will list all the files stored at the specified server.

 Downloading: